Aparna Shankar writes for The Bastion the means and methods by which a state can gather the required data to make evidence-based policy decisions.

 How does one decide what needs to be done first versus what can wait?

-If we choose to use the Eisenhower Matrix aka the urgent/important matrix as a prioritisation tool for potential policy items that will determine the trajectory of public education provision, a blank matrix may look something like this.
+The Eisenhower Matrix aka the urgent/important matrix can be used as a prioritisation tool for potential policy items that will determine the trajectory of public resource allocation, a blank matrix may look something like this.

-In our context, deciding where funds should be allocated from is the importance component; prioritising the chronology of expenditure is the urgency component.
-Thinking through each potential action item can allow us to place it along the matrix.
+In our context, deciding where funds should be allocated to is the importance component; prioritising the chronology of expenditure is the urgency component.
+Thinking through each potential policy decision/ resource allocation, as per the guiding notes given in the image above can allow us to place it along the matrix and aim to minimise the opportunity cost of resource allocation.

 Before we move onto the next part of this thought piece, consider the aforementioned questions yourself.
 What do you think?
 How would you allocate resources?
-Where do you think the different aspects of the NEP 2020 should sit on this matrix?
+Where do you think the different components of the public education delivery should sit on this matrix?